asemidotsky/dev-wiki/pages/interview/skills.md

 • Experience building large scale, high-performance systems in a complex, multi-tiered, distributed environment
 • Strong coding skill in at least one modern programming language such as or
-• Computer Science fundamentals in object-oriented design, algorithm design, problem solving, and complexity analysis
+• Computer Science fundamentals in object-oriented design, data structures, algorithm design, problem solving, and complexity analysis

 Preferred qualifications

+* Self-directed and capable of working effectively in a dynamic environment
-• Experience to lead teams and guide engineers inside and outside the team for design
+* Experience to lead teams and guide engineers inside and outside the team for design
-• Understanding of Amazon technologies like DynamoDB, AWS, S3
+* Understanding of Amazon technologies like DynamoDB, AWS, S3
-• Understanding of integration technologies like web services, messaging queues
+* Understanding of integration technologies like web services, messaging queues
 • Understanding of No-Sql and RDBMS database technologies
 • Experience with an AB testing framework
 • Experience with MapReduce concepts and Hadoop

+Tech

+* JavaScript, Python